dumbmatter/dumbmatter.com/src/posts/qr-codes-in-academic-poster-presentations-a-case-study-at-iccai-2011.md

 <ol id="commentlist">

     <li class="comment even thread-even depth-1" id="comment-913">
-    <p>Jeremy, I&#8217;m hearing you.
+    <p>Jeremy, I'm hearing you.
 Nice write up; And thx for linking.<br />
-The interactive web app for your data is a brilliant idea, sorry to read that you had the same somewhat disappointing experience; but I agree, it&#8217;s fun.
+The interactive web app for your data is a brilliant idea, sorry to read that you had the same somewhat disappointing experience; but I agree, it's fun.
 It still is.<br />
 Science is just not there yet, go iPoster 2021!</p>
     <p><cite>Comment by <a href='http://hiact.info' rel='external nofollow' class='url'>Gregor</a> &#8212; November 9, 2011 @ <a href="#comment-913">6:54 am</a></cite> </p>
     </li>